break-stuff/cem-tools/packages/jet-brains-integration/README.md

   };
   /** Used to create links within the component info bubble */ referencesTemplate?: (name: string, tag?: string) => Reference;
+  /** The property form your CEM component object to display your types */ typesSrc?: string;
 }
 ```